 René Rast started career in the karting

-At the age of eight, Rast gets into the karting races and was a national champion before he moved to Formula BMW.
-At the age of 18, he triumphed in Volkswagen Polo Cup and in the next year was runner-up of Seat Cup, missing the first place in the last race.
+At the age of 19, he triumphed in Volkswagen Polo Cup and then he was a runner-up in the 2006 Seat Leon Supercopa, missing the first place in the last race.

 In 2007, Rene moved to the Porsche Carrera Cup in which, as a member of MRS Racing team.
 Next year his performances were recognized with the "Motorsport Talent of the Year" award after he won sixth place and was the best in the German Porsche Carrera Cup.

-From 2010 Rast begins to drive for Lechner Racing Team and that was beginning of his dominance in Porsche Supercup.
+From 2010, Rast begins to drive for Lechner Racing Team and that was beginning of his dominance in Porsche Supercup.
 He has won three championships in a row.
 In his first season, he achieved four wins in 10 races, in the following season he was fastest in five of 11 races, and the same number of victories recorded at only eight races in 2012.

-ADAC GT Masters champion
+ADAC GT Masters champion in 2014

 Next, Rast’s destination was ADAC GT Masters championship.
 Paired with Kelvin van der Linde, he won three races and clinched championship title driving the Audi R8 for Christian Abt Racing in which he arrived a year earlier.